Straits of Mackinac: History

 A French Catholic mission to the Indians was founded at St. Ignace in 1671.
 In 1715, Fort Michilimackinac was built by the French on the south end of the straits' narrow.
 Michilimackinac was replaced in 1781 by a British fort, Fort Mackinac, on Mackinac Island.

-Enbridge Line 5 was built in 1953 as an extension of the 1,150 mi Interprovincial Pipe Line Company line West of the iconic Mackinac Bridge bringing oil from Alberta to Lake Superior.
+Enbridge Line 5 was built in 1953 as an extension of the 1,150 mi Interprovincial Pipe Line Company line west of the iconic Mackinac Bridge, bringing oil from Alberta to Lake Superior.
 On December 12, 2018, Michigan Governor Rick Snyder signed a bill establishing the Mackinac Straits Corridor Authority and appointed its first members.

 Today

 The straits are patrolled by a detachment of the United States Coast Guard based at Graham Point, St. Ignace.
 A shipping channel through the winter ice is maintained by the Coast Guard's Great Lakes icebreaker, USCGC Mackinaw, based in Cheboygan near the eastern edge of the Straits.
 This vessel went into service during the 2005/06 ice season.

-Two ferry companies operate out of Mackinaw City and St. Ignace, connecting tourists and commuters to Mackinac Island: Shepler's Ferry and the Star Line Ferry.
+Two ferry companies operate out of Mackinaw City and St. Ignace, connecting tourists and commuters to Mackinac Island: Shepler's Ferry and the Arnold Transit Company.

 Most of the Straits have been set aside by the state of Michigan as the Straits of Mackinac Shipwreck Preserve, a riparian public space dedicated to those personnel who were lost aboard the boats and ships that sank in these dangerous shipping lanes.

 Lighthouses in the Straits of Mackinac include: